pusher/pusher-websocket-android/README.md

 }
 ```

 Assuming that Google Play services are available, you can then register for push notifications.

+#### GCM

 Expand your `onCreate` handler to instantiate a `PusherAndroid`, get the native push notification object from it, and register using the sender ID fetched from your `google-services.json` file:

 ```java
 public class MainActivity extends AppCompatActivity {